 For today, we will do a rather short quickie.
 Imagine you are tasked with providing a dynamic view that can alter between say weekly, monthly, yearly and you want to show always time-period end values.
 Create a string parameter and insert there whatever you need, for example the values outlined before.
-Then, create this calculation: … Continue reading How to select the last day of a dynamic period in Tableau || Let’s have (a word about) date(s) (6/6)
+Then, create this calculation:...
+Continue Reading →

 Quickie on combining index and sub totals